MostafaAdel-cs/Simple-Fruit-Ninja/README.md

 Report includes detailed instructions on how to play.

-Highscore is saved in a file, so we read it whenever we need it.
+Highscore is saved in a file, so we read it whenever we need.

 We applied cool music and sound effects when you slice or miss fruits.